 In turn, synthetic glycerin is pumped back into the commercial soap, explaining why they can be sold at extremely low prices.

 Rebatching, probably the least known by non-soap makers is a method that processes a ready-made soap into a new soap either to salvage a failed batch of cold process soap or to add in extra delicate additives that might not survive even a cold process.

 Soaps are not made equal.
 Read the Labels.

-So, if you are open to consider swapping to a bar of soap for our planet, you are now equipped to ask questions to make sure you get the best for your skin.
+So, if you are open to considering swapping to a bar of soap for our planet, you are now equipped to ask questions to make sure you get the best for your skin.